 - Boil milk in a pan and add the grounded mixture to the milk.
 You can use a milk boiler to boil milk quickly.

 - As the milk boils, ensure you constantly stir the kheer to avoid any sedimentation.

 - Take a small pan and fry a handful of nuts in ghee.

 - Once the kheer has reached the desired consistency, add the nuts to the mixture.

-Your super quick badam kheer is ready to be distributed!
+Your super quick badam kheer is ready to be served!

-Kaju katli is the soul of Indian sweets.
-The greatness of the cashews and richness of ghee defines this sweet.
-Here is the preparation method for making Kaju katlis that melts in your mouth.
+Kaju katli is the soul of Indian desserts.
+It is that one sweet that kids and adults all likely enjoy.
+The greatness of cashews and the richness of ghee defines the sweet.
+Although kaju katlis are tastiest when eaten fresh, they can be kept for up to a week in an airtight container.
+Here is how to make delicious Kaju katlis that melt in your mouth.